Halloween Marketing: Should You Take a Walk on the Dark Side?

 There are many ways for businesses to take advantage of the Halloween season.
 If there is a haunted attraction near your business, suggest to them that you can give away coupons or be a sponsor.
 Any business that needs to drive traffic to their store (or website) could potentially benefit.
-Let’s use a large scale example: Universal Studio’s Halloween Horror Nights in Orlando is one of the premiere Halloween events in the country.
+Let’s use a large-scale example: Universal Studio’s Halloween Horror Nights in Orlando is one of the premier Halloween events in the country.
 Every year, Florida residents can purchase discounted tickets at any Publix supermarket when they purchase a Coca-Cola product.
 Publix drives traffic to their store.
-Coca-Cola sells extra product and Universal’s Halloween Horror Nights gains hundreds of convenient ticket outlets and display reminders.
+Coca-Cola sells extra products and Universal’s Halloween Horror Nights gains hundreds of convenient ticket outlets and display reminders.
 It’s a win-win situation for everyone.

 Of course, being a sponsor of major haunted attractions like Universal’s Halloween Horror Nights or Busch Gardens’ Howl-O-Scream may not be possible for your business.
 However, other independently owned haunted attractions could be ideal cross-promotional partners.
 These operations usually have tight budgets and are always looking for sponsors.
 Do you have an asset or skill that you can cross-promote or barter with?
 Haunted attractions need help in spreading the word about their event.
 They need printing services for tickets and coupons, hardware supplies, website advertising, etc. In return, your business can be promoted at their event or have traffic driven to your store or website.